magoo/risk-measurement/docs/_sources/introduction/tutorials.rst.txt

 -------------
 In this example, we are concerned with a single risk.
 First, we develop a :doc:`scenario </risk/scenarios>`.

-.. admonition:: Scenario
+Scenario
-  :class: warning

   A bank robber threatens a teller next quarter.

-(Yes / No)
+Outcome
+  ``% Likelihood of Yes / No:``

 This meets the criteria of a scenario by including an observable event ("A bank robber threatens a teller"), and includes a specific timeframe ("Next Quarter").
 Without either of these, we lose our ability to quantify risk.